jackbsteinberg/std-toast/study-group/Toast-Implementation-Studies.md

 - Purpose-built well for pure HTML.
 - There are many granular controls, concerning things like parent elements and sizing and alignment inheritance.
 - The component comes with events, for when the toast opens and the alignment changes (*not for when it closes though*).
 - Only one `<paper-toast>` will be visible on the screen at a time.
-If you trigger a second it will replace the first.
+If a second is triggered it will replace the first.
 - **Warning**: `<paper-toast>` is affected by the stacking context of its container, so to guarantee it shows up on the top layer it must be placed at the top level (`<body>`) element.
     - How to properly handle top layer is an ongoing debate (see [here](https://github.com/whatwg/html/issues/897#issuecomment-198512778))